objectpartners/culture-slides/slides/technology.md

 ##  Technology

-Is changing faster and faster.
+Is changing faster than ever.